Jtoosh/chess/notes.md

 - Java ternary operator is similar to JS and C++, `condition ? valueIfTrue : valueIfFalse`.
 - The method that I had was confusing and a bit too nested.
 Michael's advice to find the furthest possible square in each direction eventually led me in the right direction.
 I tried to do recursion like he told me at first, but then figured out how to do it with iteration more effectively.
 I found the Single Responsibility principle to hold true in this case, as making 4 different methods for each of the directions that a piece could move, rather than one with far greater complexity, was much easier, even with the shared code between the 4. _Maybe this indicates a balance/tension between the DRY principle and Single responsibility principle._
 - One thing that I had to be conscientious of in both the Rook and Bishop Move calculator classes was converting between base 0 for accessing the 2D matrix of chess pieces on the board, and the base 1 for accessing the position of pieces/creating ChessMoves.
 Later on I will investigate if there is an effective way to do this, or maybe ask Dr. Wilkerson.
+- I should consider: _How could I have used records in my implementation of Phase 0?_